HopkinsLaboratory/MobCal-MPI/README.md

-# HopCal-MPI
+# MobCal-MPI
-Parallelization of the commonly used MobCal suite to calculate ion mobilities and collision cross sections From the Read_Me.txt:
+Parallelization of the commonly used MobCal suite to calculate ion mobilities and collision cross sections.
+From the Read_Me.txt:

 --------------------------------------------------- INTRODUCTION ---------------------------------------------------